-Both the changing public perception and the semiotics of post-war British motorcycle culture from the late-1950s to the mid-70s owed a tremendous debt to Hollywood, starting with László Benedek’s The Wild One in 1953.
+Both the changing public perception and the style of post-war British motorcycle culture from the late-1950s to the mid-70s owed a tremendous debt to Hollywood, starting with László Benedek’s The Wild One in 1953.
 Motorcycling was now no longer viewed as the gentleman’s sporting hobby it had been in the early part of the century, when machines were high performance and expensive; neither was it affordable working-class transport, as it had become after the Second World War, when thousands of army surplus bikes flooded the market.
 Linked by The Wild One to the supposedly pernicious effects of rock ’n’ roll by parents and the establishment, and the antics of a newly affluent generation of teenagers, the ‘ton-up boys’ (and sometimes girls), bikers suddenly became social pariahs on both sides of the Atlantic.
-In Britain, as Stanley Cohen demonstrated in his seminal study Folk Devils and Moral Panics (1972) – using public concern about mods and rockers as a case study – in his sociological model of the ‘Deviance Amplification Spiral’, the ‘threat’ was greatly exaggerated by the media, then picked up by politicians.
-There were never the great gangs of rival teenage gangs fighting at seaside resorts reported in the tabloid press.
-But rockers, the next generation of teddy boys, who had swapped their drapes for full leathers and cafe racing British motorcycles, were still viewed as socially dangerous, dressed in black armour on oily and noisy machines, as opposed to tidy and clean cut like the mods, who favoured sharp suits and 2-stroke Italian scooters.
+In Britain, as Stanley Cohen demonstrated in his seminal study Folk Devils and Moral Panics (1972) – using public concern about mods and rockers as a case study – the ‘threat’ was greatly exaggerated by the media, then picked up by politicians.
+Cohen called this the ‘Deviance Amplification Spiral’.
+There were never the great gangs of rival teenagers fighting at seaside resorts reported in the tabloid press.
+But rockers, the next generation of teddy boys, who had swapped their drapes for full leathers and cafe racing British motorcycles, were still viewed as socially dangerous; dressed in black armour on oily and noisy machines, as opposed to tidy and clean cut like the mods, who favoured sharp suits and 2-stroke Italian scooters.

 The Wild One had established the cultural signification of the black leather jacket, and forever after linked the image of the motorcycle to rebellion and delinquency, much to the chagrin of many ordinary riders and the American Motorcycle Association.
 In the UK, this was by reputation only, as The Wild One was denied a certificate in the UK until it was shown at the 59 Club in 1968.
 But by then, the biker movie was an established and prolific genre in the States.
 After The Wild One there had been Motorcycle Gang (1957) and Dragstrip Riot (1958).
 By the mid-60s, American International Pictures had raised the threat level from angst-ridden teenage gangs to motorcycle maniacs in a drive-in sub-genre that began with The Wild Angels in 1966, fueled by the press fascination with the real Hell’s Angels Motorcycle Club.
 Blurring the narrative codes of the crime thriller with westerns and horror, the low-budget biker movie flourished until the early-70s, when it finally ran out of road and was supplanted at the grindhouse box office by women’s prison movies.